vivekgurve/Data-Visualization/Power BI/Power BI Installation Guide.md

 - [Power BI Community](https://community.powerbi.com/)
 - [Power BI Tutorials](https://powerbi.microsoft.com/en-us/learning/)

-## Contributing
-We welcome contributions from the community!
-Please read our [contributing guidelines](CONTRIBUTING.md) for more information.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 - Thanks to Microsoft for providing Power BI and its excellent documentation.
 - Inspired by tutorials and guides from the Power BI community.